ethereum/ethereum-org-website/src/content/developers/tutorials/short-abi/index.md

 5. [Call to `transfer()`](https://kovan-optimistic.etherscan.io/tx/1410748).

-## If you do control the destination contract   {#if-you-do-control-the-destination-contract}
+## Reducing the cost when you do control the destination contract   {#reducing-the-cost-when-you-do-control-the-destination-contract}

 If you do have control over the destination contract you can create functions that bypass the `msg.sender` checks because they trust the calldata interpreter.
 [You can see an example of how this works here, in the `control-contract` branch](https://github.com/qbzzt/ethereum.org-20220330-shortABI/tree/control-contract).